WordPress Cache Not Updating — Related Pages Stay Stale

 Most WordPress cache plugins react to the page you directly edited.
 When you save a post, the plugin clears the cache for that URL.
 That’s it.

 But WordPress content rarely lives in isolation.
-A post appears in archive listings.
-A product is referenced by upsells and category pages.
+A post appears in archive listings or post single templates.
 A synced pattern is used across dozens of pages.
 A Site Editor template drives the layout of an entire post type.
-A template part sits inside a block theme template used by only specific pages.
-A venue post type is referenced by event posts.
+A template part sits inside a block theme template used by specific pages.

 None of those related pages get refreshed.
 The plugin doesn’t track those relationships — so it doesn’t know they exist.
 With the Gutenberg Site Editor, this gets more complex: editing a synced pattern, a template part, or a block theme template can affect dozens or hundreds of pages at once.
 Most cache plugins have no awareness of this structure at all.
 The result: stale content on pages that were never touched directly.